kuserich/ngram-recommendation-system/README.md

 mvn clean install
 ```

 After you have run the commands the .jar file should be available and can be added to your project.

 ---

 ## Usage of Recommender <a name="usage-of-recommender"></a>

 The n-gram sentences recommender has been trained with the context and event dataset provided by the [KaVE Project](http://www.kave.cc/datasets).
+Any other repository can be extracted and therefore the SentenceExtractor needs to be usee.
+The current training set covers 1770 namespaces.

+### SentenceExtractor
+Julian

 ### Train/Prepare Recommender <a name="usage-of-recommender-train"></a>

 Teh training/preparation of the recommender can be done through 2 ways.
-The first option is to train the recommender with own scratched data, or with the data already available.
+The first option is to train the recommender with own scratched data (done trough the APISentenceExtractor), or with the data already available.

 **Own Training Set**

-The user has the possible to add its own API sentences, this is specially from interest if has his own projects which are not open for the public.
+The user has the possible to add its own API sentences, this is specially from interest if the user has his own projects which are not open for the public.

 ```java
 public void train(String trainFile) throws IOException {
     ...